petriLan/theme-skeletor/README.md

 This method still works, but we'll deprecate this method soon.
-Lightweight approach with Docker is more versatile and works in all environments, so it's no Seravo-specific as Skeletor is. a
+Lightweight approach with Docker is more versatile and works in all environments, so it's no Seravo-specific as Skeletor is.
+If you are creating new project / theme check out step 3 a

 1. Install our CLI: `[sudo] npm install -g yo @redandblue/generator-redandblue`